obsproject/obs-studio/docs/sphinx/reference-libobs-util-dstr.rst

    Copies a specific number of characters from another dynamic string.

    :param dst:   Dynamic string
-   :param src:   Dynamic tring to copy
+   :param src:   Dynamic string to copy
    :param len:   Number of characters to copy

 ----------------------